How this all started.

 NEC PC 6001 Computer.

-This is the computer that I can say I learned professional programming with.
-I Developed the Burger Time game for this machine after I enjoyed playing the game at Aquarius machine before and also developed the soccer games prediction software.
+This is the computer on which I truly learned professional programming.
+I developed a version of the game Burger Time for this machine after enjoying it on the Aquarius.
+I also developed soccer game prediction software.

-The specification of the device are laughable when it is compared to these days machines.
+The specifications of the device are laughable when compared to today’s machines.

 Olivetti PC1 Computer.

-This computer I used at work , I could not afford this advanced machine at that time
+I used this computer at work; I could not afford such an advanced machine at the time.

 Year: 1988 CPU: NEC V40 RAM: 512 KB Colors: 4 Hard Disk: None Recording Media: 3.5” Diskette